patrisiu/hugmeter/README.md

 preserve their privacy.

-Thanks to the collaboration of the Hug Testers, new features are under development, but the main purpose of the app is to help people share love through hugs and let them know we care.
+Thanks to the collaboration of the Hug Testers, new features are under development, but the main purpose of the app is to help people share love through hugs and let them know we care :)

 [![Promo Video](https://patrisiu.github.io/hugmeter/icons/HugMeter-192.png)](https://drive.google.com/file/d/1LNeaW14QaNAP6QoGOluL1UhYnBACPiLo/view?usp=sharing)

 ## Privacy Policy

 At HugMeter, we take your privacy seriously.
 We are committed to ensuring that your personal information is protected and that you have a safe and secure experience while using our app.

 ### Information We Collect

 We want to make it clear what information we do and do not collect:

 * **User-Provided Information**: We do not collect or store any of your personal information, such as your name, contact information, email address, or any other personal data.

 * **Location Data**: We do collect and store the last location data received, but this is done under specific conditions.
 This location data is only stored for users who have enabled the location-sharing feature in the app.
   Furthermore, this data is not shared with other users by default; it is only shared with those users whom you have granted permission to access your location.

 ### Data Sharing